gitlabhq/gitlabhq/doc/user/project/merge_requests/dast.md

   you try to also include other files, it will break the vulnerability display in the merge request.

-The `sast` job will perform an analysis on the running web application, the resulting JSON file will be uploaded as an artifact, and GitLab will then check this file and show the information inside the merge request.
+The `dast` job will perform an analysis on the running web application, the resulting JSON file will be uploaded as an artifact, and GitLab will then check this file and show the information inside the merge request.